 The Not-self doctrine was the second discourse expounded by Gautama the Buddha after his Enlightenment.
-It is the principle sine qua non that distinguishes Buddhism from other religious doctrines, as well as the most obscure and controversial.
+It is the principle that distinguishes Buddhism from other religious doctrines, as well as its most obscure and controversial.
+Correct understanding of this principle is essential for understanding Buddhism and achieving Enlightenment.

 “Bhikkhus, form is not-self.
 Were form self, then this form would not lead to affliction, and one could have it of form: ‘Let my form be thus, let my form be not thus…